 Agile vs Waterfall: What’s Right For You?

 Still not sure which one to pick?
 Let us help you figure it out.
-Having been in software development for over 15 years, our team has taken up countless projects of various size and scope.
-We at Intagleo can evaluate your workflows, timelines, and deliverables and assist you in deciding which approach will work best for you!
+Having been in software development for over 15 years, our team has taken up countless projects of various sizes and scopes.
+At Intagleo, we evaluate your workflows, timelines, and deliverables and assist you in deciding which approach will work best for you!